SEVA77/circuitjs1/README.md

 You can download this program for Windows (x32, x64), Linux (x32, x64) and Mac OS X (x64):
 - [Circuit Simulator version 1.2.0](https://github.com/SEVA77/circuitjs1/releases/tag/1.2.0)
 - [All versions...](https://github.com/SEVA77/circuitjs1/releases)

+> If you have problems with this application, you can try to use [the offline application of the main developer](http://www.falstad.com/circuit/).

 # Building the program